South Dakota School of Mines & Technology Men's Basketball

 Whether you're a current high school player exploring options through our high school program or a graduate looking for a post-grad year, FCP provides the coaching, competition, and college placement support to help you reach programs like South Dakota School of Mines & Technology.

-Targeting South Dakota School of Mines & Technology?
+Compete at the Level South Dakota School of Mines & Technology Scouts

 Connect With Our Team